German colonial empire: Origins

 Germans had traditions of foreign sea-borne trade dating back to the Hanseatic League; German emigrants had flowed eastward in the direction of the Baltic littoral, Russia and Transylvania and westward to the Americas; and North German merchants and missionaries showed interest in overseas engagements.
 The Hanseatic republics of Hamburg and Bremen sent traders across the globe.
 Their trading houses conducted themselves as successful Privatkolonisatoren [independent colonizers], concluding treaties and land purchases in Africa and the Pacific with chiefs and/or other tribal leaders.
-These early agreements with local entities later formed the basis for annexation treaties, diplomatic support and military protection by the German government.
+These early agreements with local entities later formed the basis for annexation treaties, diplomatic support, and military protection by the German government.

 However, until their 1871 unification, the German states had not concentrated on the development of a navy, and this essentially had precluded German participation in earlier imperialist scrambles for remote colonial territory.
-Without a blue-water navy, a would-be colonial power could not reliably defend, supply or trade with overseas dependencies.
-The German states prior to 1870 had retained separate political structures and goals, and German foreign policy up to and including the age of Otto von Bismarck (1815–1898; in office as Prussian Foreign Minister from 1862 to 1890) concentrated on resolving the "German question" in Europe and on securing German interests on the continent.
+Without a blue-water navy, a would-be colonial power could not reliably defend, supply, or trade with overseas dependencies.
+The German states before 1870 had retained separate political structures and goals, and German foreign policy up to and including the age of Otto von Bismarck (1815–1898; in office as Prussian Foreign Minister from 1862 to 1890) concentrated on resolving the "German question" in Europe and on securing German interests on the continent.
 However, by 1891 the Germans were mostly united under Prussian rule.
 They also sought a more clear-cut "German" state, and saw colonies as a good way to achieve that.

 German Confederation and the Zollverein

-In the states of the German Confederation founded in 1815 and the Zollverein founded in 1834, there was some call from private and economic interests for the establishment of German colonies, especially in the 1840s.
+In the states of the German Confederation founded in 1815 and the Zollverein established in 1834, there was some call from private and economic interests for the establishment of German colonies, especially in the 1840s.
 However, governments had no such aspirations.
 In 1839, private interests founded the Hamburg Colonial Society, which sought to purchase the Chatham Islands east of New Zealand and settle German emigrants there, but Great Britain had a preexisting claim to the island.
 Hamburg relied on the Royal Navy for its worldwide shipping interests and therefore gave no political support to the Colonial Society.
-The Society for the Protection of German Immigrants to Texas, established in Mainz in 1842 sought to expand the German settlements into a colony of "New Germany" (Neu Deutschland).
+The Society for the Protection of German Immigrants to Texas, established in Mainz in 1842, sought to expand the German settlements into a colony of "New Germany" (Neu Deutschland).
 About 7400 settlers were involved.
 The venture proved a complete failure.
 There was a constant lack of supplies and land and around half of the colonists died.
 The plan was definitively ended with the annexation of Texas by the United States in 1845.

 Starting in the 1850s German commercial enterprises spread into areas that would later become German colonies in West Africa, East Africa, the Samoan Islands, the unexplored north-east quarter of New Guinea with its adjacent islands, the Douala delta in Cameroon, and the mainland coast across from Zanzibar.